Chart Color Schemes

 Toowong was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Toowong was found to have a higher level of cultural diversity than most other local markets, with 25.5% of its population speaking a language other than English at home and 35.7% born overseas.
-Christianity is the predominant religion in Toowong, making up 38.0% of people residing there.
-Notably, Judaism is overrepresented in Toowong, comprising 0.2% of the population compared to none across Greater Brisbane.
+Toowong's population showed high cultural diversity, with 25.5% speaking a language other than English at home and 35.7% born overseas.
+Christianity was the predominant religion in Toowong, accounting for 38.0%.
+Notably, Judaism had an overrepresentation of 0.2%, compared to None% across Greater Brisbane.

 Frequently Asked Questions - Diversity